bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/project_dust.md

 This file contains a research proposal from [ARC/HIVE](../music/amo-in-the-dark) for several projects.
-The initial proposal was finished or sent on the 15th of January 2021, then the document was declassified by Nex Gen exactly 10 years later.
+The initial proposal was finished or sent on the 15th of January 2021, then the document was declassified by the company re-branded Nex Gen exactly 10 years later in 2031.

+The lead scientist on this project was Dr. Elias Mortem, a scientist who was slaughtered in the [Chapel Incident](chapel) in 2040, along with their team.
+Sof even remarks in [their journal](../lore/journal) that this may have been a consequence of their research on Project D.U.S.T.

 ***